Congratulations, McKendree Leadership and Service Award Winners!

 Bearcat Pride: C.J.
 Clarizio, a junior athletic training major from Pawnee, is well-known on campus for his enthusiastic school spirit and support of athletic programs, student events and admission recruitment.

-ACES Award, sponsored by the Center for Public Service: Senior psychology majors Courtney Motl, of Glen Carbon, and Natalie Ernst, of Peoria, volunteered 400-plus service hours, coordinated special events and demonstrated social activism.
+ACES Award, sponsored by the Lyn Huxford Center for Community Service: Senior psychology majors Courtney Motl, of Glen Carbon, and Natalie Ernst, of Peoria, volunteered 400-plus service hours, coordinated special events and demonstrated social activism.

 Country and Community Award: Technical Sergeant Rondale Chapman, a sophomore computer science major from Belleville, has served 11 years in the Air Force.
 A student at McKendree’s Center for Scott Air Force Base, he is described as a leader who is active in the community, an asset in the classroom, and helpful to his classmates.